 Just some decades ago, you could hardly find anything but dull and derelict industrial docks in Canary Wharf.
 Currently, it is a buzzing and revolutionised area, which is not an exaggeration or some pretentious statement at all.

 Home to more than 120,000 working residents, Canary Wharf is what many refer to as the best destination for genuine living in the capital.
 From major business hubs to sports hotspots, it seems Canary Wharf has it all over just 97-acre of space.

-Residents say that Canary Wharf is hard to beat regarding transport infrastructure, which is more than justified.
+Residents say that Canary Wharf is hard to beat regarding transport links and infrastructure, which is more than justified.

 Some residents and visitors opt for river buses to travel across the river and enjoy stunning vistas.
 In addition, London City Airport is just 5-10 minutes away, a perfect option for travel fans and business professionals.

 Canary Wharf Shopping Centre is a true gem for shopping fans in London.
 This hotspot combines five malls with renowned high street names and luxury designer shops.